smcclatchy/exp-design/_episodes/05-power-calc.md

 ~~~
-[1] 0.594
+[1] 0.2
 ~~~
 {: .output}

 This explains why the t-test was not rejecting when we knew the null was false.
-With a sample size of just 12, our power is about 23%.
+With a sample size of just 12, our power is about 0.2 percent.
 To guard against false positives at the 0.05 level, we had set the threshold at a high enough level that resulted in many type II errors.

 Let's see how power improves with N. We will use the function `sapply`, which applies a function to each of the elements of a vector.
-We want to repeat the above for the following sample size:
+We want to repeat the above for the following sample sizes from 5 to 50 in increments of 5:

 ~~~
-Ns <- seq(5, 50, 5)
+Ns <- seq(from = 5, to = 50, by = 5)
 ~~~
 {: .language-r}